-Ocracoke Lighthouse www.nps.gov OnlineWebsite - www.nps.govAddressLighthouse RoadOcracoke, PhonePrimary - (252) 926-9171Toll Free - (888) 493-3826TripAdvisor Traveler RatingBased on 163 reviews The Ocracoke Lighthouse is a 75-foot sturdy, whitewashed tower built of brick with a concrete veneer exterior.
-The walls of the lighthouse are five feet thick at the base.
-Work on the lighthouse was actually completed in 1823.
-The total cost for the lighthouse and other buildings around its base was less than $12,000.00.
-For more than 175 years, its beacon has shown out across this remote island and across the treacherous waters of the Atlantic Ocean.
+Ocracoke LighthouseOnlineWebsite - www.nps.govHours & SeasonsSeasons - The exterior of the Ocracoke Lighthouse is accessible year-round.Hours - The Lighthouse base is open by Park Service volunteers for viewing during limited hours in the summer.
+Call 252-928-6711 for more information.AddressLighthouse RoadOcracoke, NC 27960PhonePrimary - (252) 928-6711 The Ocracoke Lighthouse is a 75-foot sturdy, whitewashed tower built of brick with a concrete veneer exterior.
+Completed in 1823, the walls of the lighthouse are five feet thick at the base.
+For nearly 200 years, its beacon has shown out across this remote island and across the treacherous waters of the Atlantic Ocean.
 It has braved countless storms and weathered many hardships.
 Its bright light is visible 14 miles at sea.
-It has led generations of sailors home and has become a symbol of the independent islanders who have made Ocracoke their home for more than 200 years.
-The interior of the lighthouse is not open to the public but wonderful photo opportunities are available on the grounds.
+It has led generations of sailors home and has become a symbol of the independent islanders who have made Ocracoke their home.
+Though the lighthouse is not open for climbing, the site can be visited daily, and Park Service volunteers open the base for viewing during the summer season.
 Historic Ocracoke is on the Historic Albemarle Tour.
 The lighthouse is also one of 10 historic sites on the Hyde County Talking Houses and Historic Places driving tour.
-These sites are equipped with am radio transmitters which you can tune to from the convenience of your car to learn the history of the area.
-TripAdvisorTripAdvisor Traveler RatingBased on 163 reviewsSee all 163 reviews.Write a review.
+TripAdvisorTripAdvisor Traveler RatingBased on 748 reviewsSee all 748 reviews.Write a review.